carbon-language/carbon-lang/explorer/README.md

 ## Trace Program Execution

-When tracing is turned on (using the `--trace_file=...` option or `.verbose` file extension), `explorer` prints the state of the program and each step that is performed during execution.
+When tracing is turned on (using the `--trace_file=...` option or `.verbose` target), `explorer` prints the state of the program and each step that is performed during execution.

 Printing directly to the standard output using the `--trace_file` option is supported by passing `-` in place of a filepath (`--trace_file=-`).